Disease Guide ·Osteosarcoma (Bone Cancer) ·2026

 Osteosarcoma in Dogs - symptoms, vet costs & insurance

-Osteosarcoma is the most common bone cancer in dogs — amputation plus chemo costs $5,000-$13,000 and is the standard treatment for large breeds.
-It almost exclusively hits large and giant breeds, usually in the legs.
-By the time it's diagnosed, microscopic spread to the lungs has likely already occurred.
-Without treatment, the pain becomes unbearable within weeks.
+Osteosarcoma is the most common bone cancer in dogs - amputation plus chemo costs $5,000-$13,000.
+It hits large and giant breeds, usually in the legs.
+Microscopic lung spread has often occurred by diagnosis.
+Without treatment, pain becomes severe within weeks.

 Osteosarcoma (Bone Cancer) - vet costs and insurance